 Calling your Japanese partner by their first name, without any honorific, signifies intimacy.
 You can also use their first name (or an abbreviated version of their name) with -kun, an informal honorific used for younger men and boys.
 For example, if your boyfriend’s name is Masato, you could call him Masa-kun (まさくん) or Makkun (まっくん) to be affectionate.

 Addressing your partner by anything other than their name in Japanese is not very common compared to the West.
-Endearments such as daarin (ダーリン) for ‘darling’ and anata (あなた) exist, but these are typically used between spouses, and in private, rather than out in public.
+Certain terms of endearment such as daarin (ダーリン) for ‘darling’ and anata (あなた) exist, but these are typically used between spouses, and in private, rather than out in public.

 - How to Say I Love You in Japanese

 - How to Say Girlfriend in Japanese

 - How to Say Husband in Japanese

 - How to Say Wife in Japanese